Skip to content

 A great example of that is the blue door on a small house that came to represent a stigma-free, inclusive, casual community that offered comprehensive mental health care to students at the Ringling College of Art and Design.

-The expansion of services and creation of the supportive atmosphere at the house with the blue door were thanks to Bob and Lee Peterson, Sarasota philanthropists and founders.
+The expansion of services and creation of the supportive atmosphere at the house with the blue door were thanks to Bob and Lee Peterson, Sarasota philanthropists and founders of Sunshine from Darkness.

-Until the early 2000s, Sarasota’s Ringling College, like most other small, private colleges, had a one-person office providing mental health counseling and support to its students.
+Until the early 2000s, Sarasota’s Ringling College, had a one-person office providing mental health counseling and support to its students.
 People seeking counseling would do so in a very public way.

 With the Petersons’ funding and Lee Peterson’s personal involvement, the small house on Greensboro Lane was transformed into a home for mental health services, with the emphasis on “home.”
 It had no reception desk, and the waiting area was like an open-concept living room and dining room.
 In other words, it was nothing like a doctor’s office.